sergiogallegos/OpenWebHMI/README.md

 The objetive is create an opensource HMI - Human Machine Interface
   - Web Development for User Interface.
-  - Use Free Tools,Librarys and Frameworks.
+  - Use OpenSource Tools, Libraries and Frameworks.
   - Connect with Databases.
   - Connect with PLC's , include librarys like TCP/IP
+    - I'm going to start testing on AllenBradley
-  - Use as HMI or SCADA to run in any Operation System
+  - Use as HMI or SCADA to run in any Operation System (Windows, Linux, MacOS)

 Features
 ------

-Real Time Graphic Interface, menus, buttons, messages, graphics, reports, OEE, Visual KPIs, part traceability , alarms, recipes, predictive maintenance.
+Real Time Graphic Interface, Menus, Buttons, Messages, Alarms, Graphics, Reports, OEE, Visual KPIs, Part Traceability, Recipes, Predictive Maintenance and More.

 Software Tools
 ------